 During the course of our stockholder engagement efforts, we heard several recurring themes relating to the design of our LTI Program including that the metrics of the LTI Program overlapped with those of the Annual Incentive Plan in that both net sales and EBITDA were performance measures of both plans, and, as a result, NEOs were being compensated under both plans for the same performance.
 Stockholders also expressed concern that the focus on net revenue and EBITDA was further exacerbated by the fact that the performance period of the LTI Program was two years, only one year longer than the Annual Incentive Plan.
-Stockholders also communicated that the Company should consider adopting a relative performance measure so that stockholders could evaluate the Company's performance against its pers.
+Stockholders also communicated that the Company should consider adopting a relative performance measure so that stockholders could evaluate the Company's performance against its peers.
 In response to these recurring themes, and with the assistance of Aon Hewitt, the Company redesigned its LTI Program (commencing with the 2016-2018 LTIP) to provide performance-based awards only, which may be earned over a longer three-year performance period.
 In addition, the Compensation Committee adopted relative Total Shareholder Return ("TSR") and net sales as the performance measures for determining individual payouts.
-The relative to our peers.
+The relative TSR measure was adopted based upon the feedback we had received from stockholders and enables our stockholders to assess stockholder returns relative to our peers.
 The net sales measure was designed to reflect our long-term strategic plan of continually growing top-line net sales year over year.
 Given the importance our stockholders place on net sales growth, the Compensation Committee retained it as a performance measure.
-For the 2016-2018 LTIP, the Compensation Committee assigned a 50% weighting for the relative TSR measure and a 50% weighting for the relative TSR measure and a 50% weighting for the net sales measure.
+For the 2016-2018 LTIP, the Compensation Committee assigned a 50% weighting for the relative TSR measure and a 50% weighting for the net sales measure.
 Participants in the LTI Program include our executive officers, including the NEOs, and certain other key employees.